 Figuring out what to do with a mass influx of zucchini is a challenge I relish every summer.
 These cheesy, crispy Zucchini Fritters are a sensational seasonal solution!
+A savory zucchini pancake, they’re crisp outside, tender inside, and great for a side or even brunch!

+- Zucchini Fritters Are Versatile.
+These zucchini fritters go well with just about any protein to make it a full meal, from Grilled Salmon in Foil to Air Fryer Chicken Breast.
 Or, top zucchini fritters with a runny egg and avocado and serve them as a meatless main dish.

 To make zucchini fritters, combine shredded zucchini with breadcrumbs, eggs, and spices to make a savory, pancake-like batter that crisps on the stove.